 - energy transfer processes between laser-active ions (for high concentrations, and particularly when clustering of ions occurs; this is called concentration quenching or pair-induced quenching) (often associated with upconversion)

 - energy transfers to other ions, e.g. present as unwanted impurities, which can be introduced by the raw materials but also during crystal growth e.g. by contamination from the crucible

 - energy transfers to color centers, i.e. to defects in the crystal structure

-Processes responsible for lifetime quenching often (but not always) create additional fluorescence at other wavelengths.
-For example, fluorescence may reveal the population of higher-lying levels (→ upconversion fluorescence) or the excitation of other ion species (sometimes present as impurities) via energy transfers.
+Processes responsible for lifetime quenching may create additional fluorescence at other wavelengths.
+For example, fluorescence may reveal the population in higher-lying levels (→ upconversion fluorescence) or the excitation of other ion species (sometimes present as impurities) via energy transfers.
 However, it can be difficult to determine whether the observed fluorescence really results from the same process which is responsible for quenching.
 For example, weak upconversion fluorescence could either be some additional weak effect with negligible influence on the level lifetime, or could indicate strong quenching via upconversion (and be weak only because the quantum efficiency of the upconversion fluorescence is small).

-See also: upper-state lifetime, lower-state lifetime, energy transfer, upconversion, fluorescence, clustering, gain media, rare-earth-doped gain media, doping concentration, The Photonics Spotlight 2006-09-06
+See also: upper-state lifetime, lower-state lifetime, energy transfer, upconversion, fluorescence, clustering, laser gain media, rare-earth-doped laser gain media, doping concentration, spotlight 2006-09-06

 Here you can submit questions and comments.
 As far as they get accepted by the author, they will appear above this paragraph together with the author’s answer.
 The author will decide on acceptance based on certain criteria.
 Essentially, the issue must be of sufficiently broad interest.